adaltas/node-nikita/src/context.coffee.md

               opts = {}
               # Clone first level properties
-              for k, v of options then opts[k] = v for option, propagate of obj.propagation
+              for k, v of options then opts[k] = v for option, cascade of obj.cascade
-                delete opts[option] if propagate is false
+                delete opts[option] if cascade is false
               # Handle deprecation
               options_handler = ( (options_handler) ->
                 util.deprecate ->